turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra_with_horses.md

 * Find a test you wrote in Mod 1.
 Can you map the four phases of testing to that test?
 * What similarities and differences do you see between the syntax of Minitest and RSpec?

+## Repository

+If you already have a copy of the `intro-to-ar` repo, cd into it and type:

+`git checkout crud_complete`

+If you do not have a copy of the `intro-to-ar` repo:

+`git clone -b crud_complete git@github.com:turingschool/intro-to-ar.git`

 ## Intro to RSpec